order of protection legal documents

 NY Order of Protection Violation FAQ

-Whether you are the victim or the restrained party, it’s important to understand the terms and effects of your NY Order of Protection.
+Whether you are the victim or the restrained party, it’s essential to understand the terms and effects of your NY Order of Protection.
 Below we answer our clients’ frequently asked questions:

 Is an Order of Protection worth the paper it’s written on?